Critical and multicritical behavior in the Ising-Heisenberg universality class: RG analysis

-Summarizing, we note that a stable fixed point is present in the RG-diagram at $N<N_H$ and $N>N_{c2}$ located in the region $w\geq 0$.
-Thus, a phase transition from the $\mathbb{Z}_2\otimes O(N)$ universality class is of first order for all physically interesting values of $N$.
+Summarizing, we note that a stable (attractive) fixed point is present in the RG-diagram at $N<N_H<2$ and $N>N_{c2}$ but located in the region $w\geq 0$.
+Thus, a phase transition from the $\mathbb{Z}_2\otimes O(N)$ universality class is of first order for $N\geq2$.